We lived on a floating house on Lan Ha Bay in Vietnam for four fantastic nights, and I would go back in a heartbeat.

 Lan Ha Bay has fewer tourists than neighboring Ha Long Bay.
 It’s the same geological spot — but the dividing boundary and separate names are due to different jurisdictions.

 There were a few hours when my husband and I would kayak around Lan Ha without seeing anyone.
-I loved the solitary feeling of just us on this beautiful bay amid giant karst formations with trees on the tops and muscles on the bottoms.
+I loved the solitary feeling of just us on this beautiful bay amid giant karst formations with trees on the tops and mussels on the bottoms.
 We’d pass fishermen and villages, and we saw some tourist boats, but not as many as we have seen pictured on neighboring Ha Long Bay.

 We enjoyed these activities during our stay: